NBA playoffs first round schedule dates, times, where to watch

-The first round of the NBA playoffs can seem to last forever — eight series going, scheduled with multiple days between games as the league works to get what it believes will be the highest-rated games in prime slots for its broadcast partners.
+The first round of the NBA playoffs can feel like it lasts forever — eight series running all at once, scheduled with multiple days between games as the league works to get what it believes will be the highest-rated games in prime slots for its broadcast partners.
 It can lead to an uneven start.

-But once the drama of the playoffs kicks in, nobody is bothered.
+But once the drama of the playoffs kicks in — as it did on opening day Saturday — nobody is bothered.
 Well, except for the coaches, who are bothered by everything.

 Here is the first-round NBA playoff schedule as we know it.
 This will be updated as the dates are finalized and the results pour in.
 All times are Eastern (* = if necessary).